-Select your food carefully
+Plan your food intake carefully

-How to plan nutritious and balanced meals
+Plan nutritious and balanced meals

-Know the fundamental food groups:
+Get to know the fundamental food groups:

-|Proteins||Generally stored in muscles (46% of the proteins in the body)15% of your total caloric intake should be made of animal and vegetal proteins to maintain the nitrogen balance in the body.|
+|Proteins||Generally stored in muscles (46% of the proteins in the body) – 15% of your total calorific intake should be made of animal and vegetable proteins to maintain the body’s nitrogen balance.|

 |Fats||Fatty tissues store fats.
 Body reserves are usually 13% of the total body mass.
-Daily requirements in fat are about 30% of the total caloric intake|
+Daily requirements in fat are about 30% of the total calorific intake.|

-|Carbs||The number one need is glucose ‘favourite muscle fuel during a sustained activity.’Daily needs represent 55% of the total caloric intake.|
+|Carbs||The number one need is glucose – the ‘favourite muscle fuel during a sustained activity’.
+Daily needs represent 55% of the total calorific intake.|

 There are two carbohydrate groups:

-|Sugar||which is rapidly assimilated by the body after absorption|
+|Sugars||which are rapidly assimilated by the body after absorption.|

-|Sugar||which is slow burning, found for example in pasta, bread, potatoes or rice, which are stored by the body to be used as needed.|
+|Sugar||Sugar which are slow(er) burning found for example in porridge, pasta, bread, potatoes or rice, which are stored by the body to be used as needed.|

-FUEL for cooking
+Fuel for cooking

-Over 120,000 litres of drinking water is consumed during the event.
-The organisers will distribute an allocation of water each day to each competitor, pre-departure, during the race at checkpoints and upon arrival.
-You must manage your water from the starting line of one leg to the starting line of the next leg.
-Morning meals will be taken with water given from the previous day.
+Over 120,000 litres: that’s how much drinking water is consumed during the event.
+You will receive an allocation of water each day from the organisers, during the race at checkpoints and on arrival at the end of each stage.
+You must manage your water from the starting line of one leg to the starting line of the next, as morning meals are taken with water given out the previous day.

 During Day Four – the non-stop stage – you will be advised of the amounts of water at each checkpoint (between 1.5 and 3 litres) However, everyone will receive 4.5 litres of water on arrival at the bivouac.